 Announcement of awards will be at the Women’s Fund Afternoon Tea

-on Sunday, June 9, 2013.
+on the second Sunday of June.
 All those applying for funds are asked to be

 represented at the Tea.
 You will be notified of your status by June 1.